kitamuramoe/aleppo-domari-glossing/README.md

 Lines that start with a quotation mark (e.g., translations or comments) are preserved as they are.

 After this step, **download the output file and manually check whether each word is correctly segmented** into morphemes.
-If over-segmentation or incorrect boundaries are found, correct them manually before proceeding.
+If over-segmentation or incorrect boundaries are found, correct them manually before proceeding to the next step.

 ---